 Blackcurrants are even higher in nutrients.
 One cup of the fruit gives you about 338 percent of your daily Vitamin C needs - in fact, they contain more Vitamin C than any other natural food source.
 Blackcurrants are also loaded with antioxidant anthocyanins, and blackcurrant seed oil is used in herbal medicine to treat premenstrual syndrome and menopause symptoms.
 The leaf and fruit is also used to treat coughs and colds.

-What to Do with It and Cooking
+What to Do with Currants and How to Eat Them

 Some currants can be eaten out of hand (especially if you are down with tart fruit), but they are most commonly turned into sauces, jams, jellies and desserts.
 They pair beautifully with other summer fruits (think blackberries, raspberries, blueberries and peaches), mint, hard cheeses (like cheddar) and meat, especially pork and game birds (like duck).